The Oral-B Pro 5000 is a good electric toothbrush and at the right price is still a good purchase.

 - Battery life – Up to 10 days life or 40 minutes of usage time is weak in comparison to a Philips Sonicare brush range that can offer as much as 3 weeks!

 - Brush heads – A lack of brush heads given the variety of cleaning modes and provided storage compartment.

 - Bluetooth – Clever, but some will find it hard work or a gimmick to use.

 The Pro name is a shortening of Professional which is used in part of the Oral-B marketing to represent a professional care range of brushes.

-There is no denying that the 5000 brings professional facilities to you and I as consumers and everyday users; but the recently attributed SmartSeries is too a fitting name given that there brush has Bluetooth connectivity and allows us to be smarter about our oral health care.
+There is no denying that the 5000 brings professional facilities to you and me as consumers and everyday users, but the recently attributed SmartSeries is too a fitting name given that their brush has Bluetooth connectivity and allows us to be smarter about our oral health care.